0-5788719150923125/praxis/README.md

 - multi-block, heirarchical experts
 - peer validation (zero knowledge proofs, differential privacy)
 - [T-FREE Tokenizer](https://github.com/aleph-alpha/trigrams)
-- [Mini-Sequence Transformer](https://github.com/wdlctc/mini-s/tree/main) (probably not worth it on the smaller scale)
+- [Mini-Sequence Transformer](https://github.com/wdlctc/mini-s/tree/main) (probably not worth it on the smaller scale; this is basically the same thing as Infini-Attention, but implemented in a more-naive way)
 - embed training code within the model architecture itself, such that loading a model automatically starts the training, as well
 - cascading assistant models via hivemind (speculative decoding)
 - [TokenMonster](https://github.com/alasdairforsythe/tokenmonster)
 - [Linear Recurrent Units](https://arxiv.org/abs/2303.06349) (not recommended; they are extremely slow without specialized kernels)
 - [DualFormer](https://arxiv.org/html/2410.09918v1) (this one would be tough to do, because it seems to require detailed reasoning steps and structured trace dropping; i.e. data we don't have); [this dataset might work](https://huggingface.co/datasets/thesven/gsm8k-reasoning)
 - [novel activations](https://gist.github.com/ronaldoaf/427887efe44f12d4bdccc46ad73404eb)
-- [Infini-Attention](https://github.com/jlamprou/Infini-Attention) (a neat idea, but perhaps not worth the effort)
 - [xLSTM](https://github.com/NX-AI/xlstm)
 - Denny Zhou (Founded & lead reasoning team at Google DeepMind) - "We have mathematically proven that transformers can solve any problem, provided they are allowed to generate as many intermediate reasoning tokens as needed.
 Remarkably, constant depth is sufficient." [source](https://www.reddit.com/r/mlscaling/comments/1fijajw/denny_zhou_founded_lead_reasoning_team_at_google/) At first pass, this may sound stupid, because everyone knows that transformers are "universal function approximators" already; the problem is that the search space becomes so large as to be computationally infeasible.
-However, the more-meaningful takeaway here is this: with human guidance (i.e. prompting, iteration, development, persistence, re-focusing), a human/AI team can solve any problem... including AGI.
+However, the more-meaningful takeaway here is this: with human guidance (i.e. prompting, iteration, development, persistence, re-focusing), a human/AI duo could solve any problem... including AGI.
 - [Differentiable Lambda Calculus](https://github.com/neurallambda/neurallambda) (i.e. symbolic reasoning)
 - the way that Mixture of Depths token indices interact with ALiBi is potentially interesting and worth evaluating.
 - [Simple Recurrent Units](https://gist.github.com/calclavia/bb64b2f9dd3920ff6ad9546a606718e1)